The 3 Components of Surviving a Gunfight – Proficiency, Tactics, & Luck

 Proficiency – Both with firearms and empty handed skills

 Proficiency covers firearms proficiency and empty handed proficiency.
 The first person to get shots on target usually wins a gunfight, but you have to get to your gun first.
 In some gunfights, those empty handed skills are needed in order to get the attacker off of you so you can get to your firearm.
-Sometimes those empty handed skills aren’t needed and you simply need to quickly draw your gun and get accurate shots on target.
+Sometimes those empty handed skills aren’t needed and you simply need to quickly draw your pistol from the holster and get accurate shots on target.

 Either way, your proficiency with your tools, be them firearm or hands, are critical for winning a gunfight.